infrared-inspection-systems/Infraspec/README.md

 ## Terminal Commands

 1. Download and Install NodeJs LTS version from [NodeJs Official Page](https://nodejs.org/en/download/).
-2. Navigate to the root ./ directory of the product and run `npm install` to install our local dependencies.
+2. Navigate to the root ./ directory and run `npm install` to install our local dependencies.
 3. `npm start`

 # Infraspec V2 #